msrasys/nnscaler/docs/source/nanogpt_example.rst

 Get Distributed
 ===============

 nnScaler is meant for distribution.
-For v0.1 release, we are focusing on data parallel.
+For the current release, we are focusing on data parallel.

 If you have 4 GPUs on one node: ::